roboclub-mnnit/Gesture_controlled_car-2022-23-Project/README.md

 ## Application
 - This concept can be further applied in military to diffuse bombs or to do some risky tasks.
 - Also we can use it in medical field for patients who are unable to move, where their chair will on the basis of gestures.
+## Future plans
+- We can install ultrasonic sensor to make it stop in front of obstacle.
+- We can improve speed calibration and provide more speed options.
+- Gesture control concept can be applied to create a robotic arm which replicates the movement of human arm and provides us extra strength.